 Student academic progress is monitored at several levels: (a) by the Registrar’s Office through the program evaluation report (b) by the student’s academic advisor, (c) by the program coordinator of the program in which the student is enrolled, (d) by the Academic Standards Committee, and (e) by the students themselves.

-In addition, matriculated degree seeking undergraduate students may view their undergraduate advisory grades (fall and spring only) which summarizes their academic progress at the mid-point of the term (7th week).
+In addition, matriculated degree seeking undergraduate students may view their undergraduate advisory grades (fall and spring only) in SageAdvisor.
+The advisory report summarizes student academic progress at the 6th week.
 Grades and comments are included for each course by the course instructor.
 These grades are not formally recorded on the student’s official record, but are meant to serve as an indication of the student’s academic progress to this point.

 Academic Record Review

 Student records are scrutinized by the Committee on Admission, Academic Standards, and Retention (CAAR) at the end of each fall and spring semester to determine if they are making good progress and likely to meet graduation requirements in the future.
 Students with a semester or cumulative GPA below a 2.000 may receive a Letter of Academic Action, as appropriate, from the Committee or Committee designee.